gshipley/summitlab14/Chapters/12-Managing_applications.md

 	209.132.178.87  www.openshiftrocks.com

-Once you have edited and saved the file, open your browser and go to the *www.openshiftrocks.com* URL.
+Once you have edited and saved the file, open your browser and go to your custom domain name.
 You should see the application.

 Once you have verified that the vhost was added correctly by viewing the site in your web browser, delete the line from the */etc/hosts* file.

 ##**Backing up an application**

 Use the *rhc snapshot save* command to create backups of your OpenShift Enterprise application.
 This command creates a gzipped tar file of your application and of any locally-created log and data files.
-This snapshot is downloaded to your local machine and the directory structure that exists on the server is maintained in the downloaded archive.
+This snapshot is downloaded to your local machine.
+The directory structure that exists on the server is maintained in the downloaded archive.

 	$ rhc snapshot save firstphp
 	Password: ****